-Kallimachos Nifakos, Ėirini Evangelia Thomloudi, Polina C. Tsalgatidou, Anastasia Venieraki, Costas Delis, Anastasios Kotsiras and Panagiotis Katinakis
+Kallimachos Nifakos, Eirini Evangelia Thomloudi, Polina C. Tsalgatidou, Anastasia Venieraki, Costas Delis, Anastasios Kotsiras and Panagiotis Katinakis

-1. Department of Argiculture, University of Peloponnese, Antikalamos, 24100, Kalamata, Greece 2.
-General and Agricultural Microbiology Laboratory, Crop Science Department, Agricultural University of Athens, Iera Odos 75, 118 55 Athens, Greece
+- 1. Department of Argiculture, University of Peloponnese, Antikalamos, 24100, Kalamata, Greece - General and Agricultural Microbiology Laboratory, Crop Science Department, Agricultural University of Athens, Iera Odos 75, 118 55 Athens, Greece

 Although conventional fertilizers have significantly increased the crop yield during the last decades, fertilization results in the movement of nutrients that are redundant, to surface water or underground water through surface runoff or vertical filtration.
 A direct result of this phenomenon is the pollution of the ground and underground water which has extremely negative effects in human health.
 Thus, the use of alternative environmental-friendly fertilization forms is essential to reduce water pollution.
 The last few years symbiotic epiphytic and endophytic microorganisms have been used as an unconventional fertilizer system and have been adapted by the farmers.
-It is well documented that these microorganism besides the increase in crop yield though the soil mineral mobilization and plant hormone biosynthesis, are also confers to plants It is were localized in the method bacteria have been examined as the potential biological factors against phytopathogenic fungts.
+It is well documented that these microorganism besides the increase in crop yield though the soil mineral mobilization and plant hormone biosynthesis, are also confers to plants protection against several biotic and abiotic stresses.
+In this report 56 endophytic bacteria have been isolated from a traditionally cultivated tomato variety "chondrokastari" and genetically characterized.
+The isolated bacteria have been examined as the potential biological factors against phytopathogenic fungus.
 Furthermore, the bacterial strains were scanned for plant growth promoting traits and two bacterial species have been selected and studied as possible plant growth promoting factors in lettuce plants.
 For this experiment two different types of lettuce have been used (romana and French salad) in both hydroponic and soil cultures.
 For plant nutrition, nutrient solution of the same composition was applied, according to commercial nutrient recommendations for lettuce.
-Plant growth and nutrient concentrations in the leaves were determined and significant differences were observed between treatments.
+Plant growth and nutrient concentrations in the leaves were determined and significant differences were observed